Recent Press

 A Corey Ford image of blue marlin underwater.
 Getty images.

-. . .”In Pursuit of Giants” is suffused with a passion for these great pelagic creatures.
-Muscular and lyrical by turns, Mr. Rigney’s prose deftly captures the wildness of the sea—the deep gleam of a shoal turning suddenly in the sunlight, the birdlike head of a striped marlin, spawning tuna “blazing their milky contrails.”
+THE WALL STREET JOURNAL: “Muscular and lyrical by turns, Mr. Rigney’s prose deftly captures the wildness of the sea—the deep gleam of a shoal turning suddenly in the sunlight, the birdlike head of a striped marlin, spawning tuna “blazing their milky contrails.”
 Each section reads like a short story.
-Thumbnail character sketches abound, with the odd salty joke thrown in.”
-David Profumo, ‘Losing the Big Game,’ in Wall Street Journal
+Thumbnail character sketches abound, with the odd salty joke thrown in.” —David Profumo, ‘Losing the Big Game’

 Photo credit: Guido Montaldo.